Mole Skin Cancer Picture

 blemishes are noncancerous (benign).
 Occasionally though a mole may be a cancerous growth.

-Therefore it is best to get medical advice if a mole changes in size, shape, or
+Therefore it is best to get medical advice if a mole changes in size, shape, or colour, or

 any other blemish is out of the ordinary.
 After a person reaches middle age, other dark